Andyfoo/ddns/README.txt

 * Some services may not contain all of these fields

-* The Service Update Interval window should be left as high as possible.
+* The Minimum Service Update Interval window should be left as high as possible.
 Some providers will blacklist your account.
 It is recommended to leave this at 60 minutes to ensure your account is not blacklisted.
+Note that this number sets a minimum time frame that services will be updated.
+If your cron is executed less often than the time specified here, then your services will only be updated when the cron is run.
+If your cron is run more often than the minimum time frame, the services will only update once the specified amount of minutes has elapsed.

 * Some providers may require a custom user-agent to be specified.
 If you know you need this, fill it in, otherwise leave it default.